mygamedevtools/extensions/README.md

 Usage
 ---

-This package is focused in 3 main areas: Extensions, Simple Tools and Attributes.
+This package is focused in 3 main areas: Extensions, Tooling and Attributes.
 The purpose of these tools, are to improve the overall Unity Editor experience with simple, reliable and maintainable solutions.

 ### :large_blue_diamond: Attributes